Mintable-Pte-Ltd/How-to-make-NFTs-by-Mintology.app/3_quickstart.md

 Creating a project is the initial step to operate on the Mintology platform.
 A project acts as a container for your NFTs and associated operations.

-There are 3 types of projects:
+In your project, you can use three types of Smart Contract:

 - #### Shared
   Mint to the Mintology shared contract.
 Your NFTs will be visible in the shared Mintology store.
 - #### Dedicated
   Create dedicated contract for your NFTs.
 You will have your own store on our marketplace.
 - #### Existing
-  Mint your NFTs to your existing smart contracts created on Mintology.
+  Mint your NFTs to your existing smart contracts created on Mintology (applicable only if you already created another project with a dedicated contract).

-### Creating a project using API:
+### Creating a project using API

 Create a project using the [Create Projects](https://docs.mintology.app/reference/projects-create) endpoint, this method of creating a project gives more options that can be customised.

-#### Endpoint:
+#### Endpoint

 - **URL**: `https://api.mintology.app/v1/projects`
 - **Method**: `POST`
-- **Important**: Make this call from the back-end.

 #### Headers: